n8peace/DayStart/docs/SUPABASE_SETUP.md

 # 2. Link to the project (do this ONCE in your project root)
 # For develop environment:
-supabase link --project-ref epqiarnkhzabggxiltci
+supabase link --project-ref project_ref

 # For production environment:
-supabase link --project-ref yqbrfznixefqqhnvingu
+supabase link --project-ref project_ref

 # 3. Set up environment variables (if .env doesn't exist)
 cp .env.example .env  # or create manually